redstone-finance/redstone-oracles-monorepo/packages/movement-connector/README.md

 3. Participants of the multisig vote on the proposed transaction.
 4. If threshold is met, anyone can execute the transaction on the chain.

-See [multisig.ts](./scripts/multisig.ts) for implementation in the typescript of the multisig transactions.
+See [MultiSigTxBuilder.ts](scripts/ledger/MultiSigTxBuilder.ts) for implementation in the typescript of the multisig transactions.

-### Deployements
+### Deployments

 We adopted the object-code-deployment model, see [object-code-deployment](https://aptos.dev/en/build/smart-contracts/deployment) and [deploy-script](./scripts/deploy.ts).